isabella232/docs.devo.ps/source/manual/tasks.md

 Will automatically register this task to be executed when:

 - the node `my-node` has been successfully created
-- the task `some-task` has failed its run
+- the task `some-task` fails a run

 A complete list of the events is available in the [events](/manual/events/) section of the documentation.